dkz2r/latex-novice-academic-publishing/episodes/lists.md

 Note that the `\item` commands do not need to be enclosed in braces.
 These commands do not take any arguments, so they can be used as standalone commands.
 The text that follows the `\item` command will be treated as the content of the list item.
 However, you are able to specify your own bullet point symbols with `\item[]` manually.
-For instance, if you want a list with small letters in brackets you can use the following LaTeX code:
+For instance, you can use `>` if you want a list with this symbol you can use the following LaTeX code:

 ```latex
 % This command tells LaTeX what kind of document we are creating (article).